 He says, “After eight-years and almost daily reading and recording of men, women, and children by the tens of millions being tortured or beaten to death, hung, shot, and buried alive, burned or starved to death, stabbed or chopped into pieces, and murdered in all the other ways creative and imaginative human beings can devise, I have never been so happy to conclude a project.
 I have not found it easy to read time and time again about the horrors innocent people have been forced to suffer.
 What has kept me at this was the belief, as preliminary research seemed to suggest, that there was a positive solution to all this killing and a clear course of political action and policy to end it.
 And the results verify this.
 The problem is Power.
 The solution is democracy.
 The course of action is to foster freedom.”

 Read one story of persecution in Tortured For Christ: Richard Wurmbrand suffered 14 years in underground prison cells, months in solitary confinement, and years of physical torture.
 His only crimes were his fervent belief in Jesus Christ and his public witness for that faith.
 Richard Wurmbrand exposed the persecution of Christians by atheistic Communist governments—his testimony shocked the Western world.

 What is the connection between socialism and communism?
 One leads to the other, as clearly stated by its supporters: “The goal of socialism is communism.”
 (Vladamir Lenin)

 “Socialism destroyed my life in Venezuela.”
 Watch this 6-minute video Venezuelan Who Escaped Socialism Warns Us: Never let America become a socialist country.
+[YouTube has since removed this video.]
 Here are just a few truths shared by this young man: